 To find a vivid painting you can hang up high or down low.

-Just like the wood of a wood artist or the clay of a potter.
+Just like the paint of a painter and the clay of a potter.

 In a city where three rivers are an added perk.